February 1, 2018

-The cafeteria is one of the biggest sources of waste in a school.
+What it comes to waste in school, the cafeteria is the top source.
 In an effort to go green, many schools are overhauling their bulk food services and choosing to buy local and organic ingredients instead.
 Unfortunately, that can be expensive and unrealistic for smaller schools.
 Luckily, there are plenty of inexpensive (if not cost-saving) ways small schools can reduce cafeteria waste.

 Plastic and styrofoam containers are some of the largest contributors of waste in America.
 Styrofoam is made from polystyrene, which is a petroleum-based plastic that never breaks down.
 However, green-to-go containers are made from 100% natural plant material and are recyclable and compostable.

 Just like containers, disposable utensils can be incredibly wasteful.
 Instead of buying plastic forks, spoons and knives annually, order reusable metal silverware.
 In a study of two Minnetonka middle schools, the Environmental Assistance Grant Program found that in the first year, the schools saved a combined $3,000 by buying reusable utensils and bowls.
-The annual per student costs for foodware also dropped from $6.89 to $4.83.
+The annual per-student costs for food are also dropped from $6.89 to $4.83.

 It’s no surprise that cafeteria workers are constantly washing their hands.
 And if they’re using paper towels after each wash, that can add up to a lot of wasted paper.
 Energy efficient hand dryers will cut down on the use of hand towels.